 Corky has more than 30 years

-of consulting and leadership experience in marketing communications, technical
+of consulting and leadership experience in strategic communications, marketing and technical communications,

-communications, training, and internal communications for technology firms and IT
+and training design and development for technology firms and IT departments of

-currently serves as Assistant Vice President, IT Communications Manager for the
+recently was Assistant Vice President, IT Communications for the Chubb

-Chubb Corporation, responsible for managing IT internal communications and
+Corporation, responsible for leading IT strategic internal and external communications

-providing consulting and support for the IT leadership team and IT departments
+and providing consulting and support for the Global CIO and IT senior leadership